funding opportunity for faculty Application Deadline Max. Funding Application Instructions

 • A student may receive only one professional development grant from this fund per fiscal year.

-• A student must submit, via email, the completed application form to the Office of Graduate Studies at graduatestudies@semo.edu.
+• A student must submit, via email, the completed Professional Development Fund Application Form to the Office of Graduate Studies at graduatestudies@semo.edu.
 Proof of acceptance of the presentation or creative activity must be attached and documentation of anticipated expenses, including the Trip Optimizer form, must be provided on the Budget form.
-The application should be submitted at least thirty days prior to travel.
-Participants are expected to use the most cost effective means of transportation and avail themselves of conference hotel discounts.
-In the case where several students are traveling to the same meeting, efforts should be made to minimize costs by shared travel and room expenses.
+The application should be submitted at least thirty days before travel.
+Participants are expected to use the most cost-effective means of transportation and avail themselves of conference hotel discounts.
+In the case where several students are traveling to the same meeting, efforts should be made to minimize costs by sharing travel and room expenses.
 It is expected that the faculty sponsor will coordinate the application process, and provide an explanatory cover letter for these proposals.
 No more than five students will receive funding to go to a single event.

 • The student, sponsor, and chair/head of the sponsor's department will receive written confirmation from the Office of the Provost of the amount funded for the activity.
 An advance of the funded amount (to pay for airfare, for example) may be requested from the department of the sponsor.